CQCL/pytket-docs/manual/manual_circuit.rst

 As characteristics of a :py:class:`~pytket.circuit.Circuit` go, these are pretty basic.
 In terms of approximating the noise level, they fail heavily from weighting all gates evenly when, in fact, some will be much harder to implement than others.
 For example, in the NISQ era, we find that most technologies provide good single-qubit gate times and fidelities, with two-qubit gates being much slower and noisier [Arut2019]_.
 On the other hand, looking forward to the fault-tolerant regime we will expect Clifford gates to be very cheap but the magic :math:`T` gates to require expensive distillation procedures [Brav2005]_ [Brav2012]_.

 We can use the :py:class:`~pytket.circuit.OpType` enum class to look for the number of gates of a particular type.
-Additionally, the methods :py:meth:`n_1qb_gates`, :py:meth:`n_2qb_gates` and :py:meth:`n_nqb_gates` can be used to count the number of gates in terms of how many qubits they act upon irrespective of type.
+Additionally, the methods :py:meth:`~pytket.circuit.Circuit.n_1qb_gates`, :py:meth:`~pytket.circuit.Circuit.n_2qb_gates` and :py:meth:`~pytket.circuit.Circuit.n_nqb_gates` can be used to count the number of gates in terms of how many qubits they act upon irrespective of type.

 We also define :math:`G`-depth (for a subset of gate types :math:`G`) as the minimum number of layers of gates in :math:`G` required to run the :py:class:`~pytket.circuit.Circuit`, allowing for topological reorderings.
 Specific cases of this like :math:`T`-depth and :math:`CX`-depth are common to the literature on circuit simplification [Amy2014]_ [Meij2020]_.